SmarterGerman

 Grammar

-Many language learners feel that grammar is really difficult and boring.
+Many language learners feel that grammar is difficult and boring.
 In my own studies, I’ve found that learning grammar really simplifies things and makes life much easier.

 That seems to be Michael’s philosophy as well.
 He recommends using grammar to relax.
 While I may not go as far as to call grammar relaxing, there’s no reason for people to dread studying it.
 Learning grammar can save you a ton of time and help avoid countless misunderstandings.